 These data provide powerful evidence that prevention and treatment of overweight and obesity among children reduced the rates of CVD risk factors in adulthood.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Echocardiography/Ultrasound, Hypertension
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Echocardiography/Ultrasound, Hypertension

 Keywords: Atherosclerosis, Carotid Intima-Media Thickness, Overweight, Hypertriglyceridemia, Diabetes Mellitus, Type 2, Finland, Risk Factors, Child, Cholesterol, Dyslipidemias, Carotid Artery, Common, Body Mass Index, Australia, Cardiovascular Diseases, Adiposity, Triglycerides, Hypertension, United States